mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Damage is calculated based on the weapon, spell, effect in Physical or Stun.
 You deduct that from your Health.

-> Continuing from Above
-> We calculate the incoming damage using the base Damage Value of the Ares Predator VI (3P) and add the net effect (6) to get a modified Damage Value of 8.
-The Eye-Fiver leader has a Toughness of 1 to soak the Damage, reducing the incoming damage to 8 of Physical Damage.
-As an NPC the Eye-Fiver only has 10 Health so he has 2 left.

 #### Types of Injury